Home » Koh Mak » Getting to Koh Mak

 Private Transfer – How to Get to Koh Mak

-Private transfer by car or minibus is perhaps the most comfortable way of getting to Laem Ngop Pier for Koh Mak.
+Private transfer by car or minibus is perhaps the most comfortable way of getting to Laem Ngop Pier or Laem Sok Pier for Koh Mak.

-Depending on the size of your party, these transfers use an Innova/Fortuner style car or a minibus.
-It’s just you, no sharing and they travel direct to the pier.
+Depending on the size of your party, these transfers use an SUV style car (Fortuner, Mu-X, Pajero) or a minibus (Toyota Commuter, 10 seater).
+It’s just you, no sharing and they travel direct to the piers, with stops along the way.

-Journey time, door to pier, is around 4.5 to 5 hours from a Bangkok hotel or Suvarnabhumi Airport, with prices starting from 3,800bt for a car.
+Journey time, door to pier, is around 4.5 to 5 hours from a Bangkok hotel or Suvarnabhumi Airport, with prices starting from 4,200bt for an SUV car and 5,200bt for the minibus.
 You can book these with with us here.
-We can supply child seats if needed.
+We can supply child seats at 200bt per item as needed.

-Others routes include to and from Don Mueang Airport (DMK), Ban Phe (Koh Samet), Pattaya, the Cambodian borders, Siem Reap, Sihanoukville and Phnom Penh.
+Others routes include to and from Don Mueang Airport (DMK), Ban Phe (Koh Samet), Pattaya and Pattaya Airport (U-Tapao), Khao Yai, Ayutthaya, Kanchanaburi and more.

 Book Your Private Transfer to Laem Ngop Pier Now